prisconapoli/prisconapoli.github.com/_posts/2015-07-12-On-Function-Template-Specialization.md

 **Don't Panic.
 It's just a full function template specialization**
 <!--more-->

 I'd like to start this new post with a little puzzle.
-What is the ouput of the code below?
+What is the ouput of the program below?

 {% highlight cpp %}
 #include <iostream>